 The next program intake of 20 students was for the Fall 2022 semester.
 Applications will be accepted starting February 1, 2022 through March 15, 2022.
 Acceptance to the program is based on a selection process.
 If space is available after the deadline, students will be accepted on a rolling basis.
 Review the Program Admissions Checklist for all application requirements

 Step One: ApplicationComplete your online application to Southeast Community College.

 Step Two: Math and Reading/English Placement ScoreWe accept the ACT, SAT, Accuplacer, or the Next Generation Accuplacer test.
 SCC uses the reading score for English course placement.
-Reading scores must be from within the last 5 years and math scores must be from within the last 3 years.
+Reading scores must be from within the last five years and math scores must be from within the last three years.

 Step Three: Visual Awareness AssessmentThe Assessment consists of five exercises that will assess your basic visual awareness and critical and creative thinking skills.
 Applicants can prepare for this assessment by conducting brainstorming exercises, critically assess the message of design work from publications such as Communication Arts, and creating still life pencil drawings.
 There is no cost for the assessment and you will need to allow approximately two hours to complete this assessment.
 You may only take the assessment one time during each application period.
 You are able to complete this assessment at the Testing Center at the Lincoln Campus.
 Please contact the Lincoln testing Center at 402-437-2715 to schedule a date and time to complete the assessment.
 Once you have completed the assessment, the Testing Center will update the Admissions office.